ceazyy/ceazyy/README.md

 # 💫 About Me:
-I'm currently working on new AI based projects, typically the one which requires LLM integrations.<br>I'm looking for help with deployment because I'm new to this.<br>I'm learning git, and usage of AI tools to code better.
+I'm currently working on new AI based projects, learning new techs, typically the one which requires LLM integrations.<br>I'm looking for help with deployment because I'm new to this.<br>I'm learning git, and usage of AI tools to code better.
 I know coding and I can understand what's being written.<br>Ask me about my projects and I would love to give you an overview.

 ## 🌐 Socials: